 2006 - Spencer Jones comes to WNCW as Music Host and a Part-time Sales Representative.
 The first Mountain Song Festival is held in Brevard, NC.
 The event benefits The Cindy Platt Boys and Girls Club in Brevard.
 WNCW DJs emcee at the event and the WNCW tent, located at the front gate of the festival, is always filled with volunteers, listeners and WNCW fans.

-2007 - What It Is makes it debut on October 22, 2007 with Host Joe Kendrick.
+2007 - What It Is, a weekday morning music talk segment, makes it debut on October 22, 2007 with Host Joe Kendrick.
 Brad Watson begins volunteering and then working at WNCW as a Music Host on the Music Mix, Thursday and Friday nights, as well as hosting Goin' Across The Mountain.

 2008 - Kim Henson and Stephanie Webb join WNCW on the same day.
-Henson began as Membership Assistent and then becomes Membership Coordinator.
-Webb starts as Membership Services Coordinator and then becomes Marketing Coodinator.
+Henson began as Membership Assistant and then becomes Membership Coordinator.
+Webb starts as Membership Services Coordinator and then becomes Marketing Coordinator.

 2009 - Cosmic American Music Show comes to the airwaves via WNCW.
 It's created by Host Brad Watson, who noticed folks really liked it when he played Waylon Jennings on the air.
 He submitted a demo show to his General Manager.
 It included "Outlaw Country" and the "Cosmic American" sound.
 It was approved and the show was an instant success.
-The term "Cosmic American Music" was coined by Gram Parsons.
-It was a "genre" Parsons came up when describing his process of "embracing and combining country music with rock 'n roll."
-Watson follows that philosophy to this day and begins every shift with a Grams Parsons tune.
+The term "Cosmic American Music" was coined by Gram Parsons, which was a moniker Parsons came up when describing his process of "embracing and combining country music with rock 'n roll."
+Watson follows that philosophy to this day and begins every show with a Grams Parsons tune.

 In 2009, The North Carolina General Assembly votes to eliminate state funding for all public radio stations that receive the funding.
-There was lots of restructuring during this time.
-WNCW staff members scramble to make up the 20% loss in its budget.
-An emergency fundraiser is held and many members and underwriters increase their support to WNCW, to help keep Grassroots Radio, alive and well.
-Even though this was happening, the station staff members celebrate being on the air for 20 years.
+There was much restructuring during this time as WNCW staff members scrambled to make up the 20% loss in their budget.
+An emergency fundraiser is held and many members and underwriters increase their support to WNCW and help keep Grassroots Radio alive and well.
+Despite the financial uncertainty, staff members celebrate being on the air for 20 years.
 More than 1000 listeners vote for WNCW's Top Artists - Bob Dylan is voted number one followed by The Avett Brothers, Grateful Dead/Jerry Garcia, Alison Krauss, Johnny Cash, Acoustic Syndicate, The Beatles.
 Doc Watson, Neil Young, and The Allman Brothers Band.

 2010 - WNCW adds a new "repeater" frequency 90.9 WSIF FM in Wilkesboro, NC.